 Download & Other Tools

 - Footnote: Data are not seasonally adjusted.
 The labor force includes all persons ages 16 and older who are employed or unemployed.
-For definitions and additional information, see the California Employment Development Department's and Bureau of Labor Statistics's glossaries.
-Data are displayed for sub-county geographies with at least 10,000 people based on 2017 population estimates.
-The notation S refers to data that have been suppressed because there were fewer than 20 unemployed persons.
+For definitions and additional information, see the California Employment Development Department and U.S. Bureau of Labor Statistics glossaries.
+Data are displayed for sub-county geographies with at least 10,000 people based on 2020 population estimates.
 N/A means that data are not available.
 Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.

 - Measures of Unemployment on Kidsdata.org